pivotal/docs-tas-adapter/install.md

    - `API-TLS-SECRET-NAME` is the `kubernetes.io/tls` secret containing the PEM-encoded public certificate for the Application Service Adapter API.
    - `API-TLS-SECRET-NAMESPACE` is the namespace containing the API TLS secret.
    - `DEFAULT-APP-DOMAIN` is the domain that you want to use for automatically configured application routes.
 Example: `apps.example.com`.
-   - `APP-TLS-SECRET-NAME` is the `kubernetes.io/tls` secret containing the PEM-encoded public certificate for applications deployed using the Application Service Adapter.
+   - `APP-TLS-SECRET-NAME` is the `kubernetes.io/tls` secret containing the PEM-encoded public certificate for applications deployed using Application Service Adapter.
    - `APP-TLS-SECRET-NAMESPACE` is the namespace containing the application TLS secret.
    - `APP-REGISTRY-CREDENTIALS-SECRET-NAME` is the `kubernetes.io/dockerconfigjson` secret containing the host, user name, and password for the application image registry.
        - Not required if you intend to use ECR as the application image registry.